 The VA doesn't have a minimum credit score requirement, but most lenders do.
 Here we take a look into typical VA loan credit requirements and lender expectations.

 A good credit score is an excellent starting point for anyone considering a mortgage, including a VA loan.
 However, one of the best benefits of the VA loan program is its relaxed credit requirements.

 Potential borrowers don't have to possess blemish-free credit reports and elite credit scores to secure VA financing or get advantageous rates and terms.
 The VA loan program seeks to accommodate as many military buyers as possible with a simple and accessible mortgage.

-While the VA itself doesn’t set a required minimum credit score for a VA loan, most mortgage lenders will want to see a credit score above 620 FICO.
-Some lenders may go lower, but borrowers often incur additional scrutiny and lender requirements.
+There is no minimum credit score requirement for a VA loan, but most mortgage lenders want to see a FICO credit score of at least 620.
+Some lenders approve lower scores, but borrowers may meet additional scrutiny and requirements.

 If your credit isn't quite up to par, don't worry.
 We've got a team of credit consultants to work to improve your credit score — no strings attached.

 It's important to understand the VA's role in the VA loan process.
 The VA doesn't set a minimum credit score requirement but instructs lenders to make sound judgments.

 The VA's role is to oversee the program and guarantee a portion of each loan in case of default.
 But the VA does not issue loans, and the agency does not enforce credit score minimums.
 Private lenders handle both of these duties.

 Most VA lenders use credit score benchmarks.
 Applicants with scores below a lender's standard usually can't be approved for VA financing.
 That minimum will vary from lender to lender.